ManushreeShah1/VirtualCalculator/README.md

 Computer Vision file - contains code for capturing query.
 Gemini - contains experimenation with gemini which responds to the query taken above(demonstrated in file.)

+Note - Answer may vary based on the clarity with which we input question, and model efficiency.
+This project was done to experiment the many use cases of CV and gen AI together.